yangziao56/homepage/index.md

 ## About Me

-I am a Ph.D. student at SYSU
+I am a undergraduate student at Sun Yat-sen University (SYSU), advised by Prof. Qing Ling.
+Currently, I join Cognitive Computing and Natural Language Center at IDEA Research as a research intern, supervised by Dr. Jiaxing Zhang.
+My research focuses on computer vision and natural language proceccing, especially in spatiotemporal predictive learning, meta-learning, text classification.

 ## Research Interests